Particular/AwsLoanBrokerShowcase/README.md

 All sample endpoints are configured to send OpenTelemetry traces to Jaeger.
 To visualize traces, open the [Jaeger dashboard](http://localhost:16686).

 Similarly, endpoints send metrics to Prometheus.
 To visualize metrics, open the [Prometheus dashboards](http://localhost:3000/dashboards).
+The default Prometheus credentials are:

+- Username: `admin`
+- Passowrd: `admin`

+> [!NOTE]
+> Setting a new password can be skipped.
+When containers are redeployed, the credentials are reset to their default values.

-There are two pre-configured dashboards:
+The sample deploys two pre-configured Prometheus dashboards:

-- TBD
+- The [LoanBroker](http://localhost:3000/d/edmhjobnxatc0b/loanbroker?orgId=1&refresh=5s) dashboard shows various metrics about the business endpoints behavior, such as the differences between the services critical, processing, and handing time.
+- The [NServiceBus](http://localhost:3000/d/MHqYOIqnz/nservicebus?orgId=1&refresh=5s) dashboard shows the metrics, grouped by endpoints or message type related to message fetches, processing, and failures.

+> [!NOTE]
+> After running the solution multiple times, it might happen that Prometheus suddenly shows random data instead of the expected metrics.
+To reset dashboards, tear down all containers and delete the `data-grafana` and `data-prometheus` folders from the solution folder.
+Redeploy the containers.

 ### Sample scenarios